Remington Model 1100: Model introduction

 Through the years, there have been numerous limited editions and commemorative models.

+A double barrel shotgun concept, the Loughridge Irimu manufactured by Cylinder & Slide of Nebraska exists using 2x Remington 1100s as an "alley sweeper" capable of firing simultaneously.
+The weapon uses a specially made stock with 2x pistol grips to handle.

 Nighthawk Custom offers a customized version of the Remington 1100 for police use, home defense, and competition shooting.